santhosh-a11y/Pointer_max_-_min./README.md

-# Pointer_max_-_min.
+# Pointer_max_and_min.
-finding the maximum and minimum using pointers
+finding the maximum and minimum values using pointers